mattpolzin/JSONAPI/README.md

 #### Convenient `typealiases`

 Often you can use one `RawIdType` for many if not all of your `Entities`.
-That means you can save yourself some boilerplate by using a `typealias`es like the following:
+That means you can save yourself some boilerplate by using `typealias`es like the following:
 ```
 public typealias Entity<Description: JSONAPI.EntityDescription> = JSONAPI.Entity<Description, Id<String, Description>>